Common Causes & Prevention of Motorcycle Riding Accidents

 Teens and new drivers are less experienced.
 They cause accidents at increased rates.
 Motorcyclists are over 30 times more likely to die due to crashes than car and truck drivers.
 Distracted driving will not go away anytime soon.
 So this is where proper riding technique is so important.
 It could even save a life.
 Motorcyclists are an integral part of traffic.
 Their rights and privileges should be respected, as does everyone else's.

-If you or a family member were injured from distracted driving, don't leave anything to chance.
+If you or a family member suffered injuries caused by a distracted driver, don't leave anything to chance.
 Call or email Ehline Law today to set up a free appointment to discuss your legal options.
 Our team is at the ready and works on contingency.
 We don't ask for a penny unless we recover for you.
 We will travel anywhere in the state to discuss your case with you.

-A major problem fallen riders face, is road rash and friction burns, as well as cuts and other abrasions to the knees, hands, and elbows.
+It sure can help!
+A major problem fallen riders face is road rash and friction burns and cuts, and other abrasions to the knees, hands, and elbows.
 Degloving will often occur in severe cases.
 Thick armored riding jackets, leather pants, chaps, strengthened gloves, steel toe boots, and other clothing save lives.
-As a matter of fact, along with a D.O.T. approved helmet, gear drastically increases your chances of living.
+As a matter of fact, along with a D.O.T.-approved helmet, gear drastically increases your living chances.

 Approximately 1/4 of motorcycle accidents are single-vehicle (only the bike itself).
 Of those, 2/3 of single-vehicle wrecks are attributable to the negligence of the rider.
-The biggest cause of these solo crashes remains sliding out.
-The main reason for solo wrecks is typically improper use of the vehicle's brakes.
+The most significant cause of these solo crashes remains sliding out.
+The main reason for solo impacts is typically improper use of the vehicle's brakes.
 Next on the list would be driving way too fast.
 For example, what happens when riders take corners at an unsafe speed for the weather and other road conditions?

 Sometimes injuries may be caused by an external problem that may or may not have to with the rider or another vehicle operator's negligence.
-Nonrider negligence created scenarios that cause harm, are typically from a poor motorcycle braking system, defective, leaking tires, animal strikes, such as a bird or bugs hitting a rider in the face, inclement weather and oil slicks.
+Nonrider negligence created scenarios that cause harm, are typically from a flawed motorcycle braking system, defective, leaking tires, animal strikes, such as a bird or bugs hitting a rider in the face, inclement weather, and oil slicks.
 (See more below).

 Besides lack of experience, the most common causes of Los Angeles, California motorcycle accidents are as follows: